bolinocroustibat/artificial-non-intelligence-api/README.md

 );
 ```

+## Import data as JSON files into the database

+Use the following script and edit it with the right filenames:
+`python api/import_json.py`

-To remove duplicate from comments table:
+## Remove duplicate from comments table

+Use this SQL command after import:
 ```sql
 DELETE FROM comments
 WHERE id NOT in(